writeinstar/CRT_training_script/07__exercise-using-variables/README.md

 3. View Suite Variables and Execution Parameters

-4. Add variables here specific to your suite
+4. Add the following variables your suite:

+	a.
+UI_suite_only

+	b.
+UI_suite_robot

+	c.
+UI_suite_robot_project

+5. Give each variable the value "This is a suite level value"

 ## Robot